StefTN/cldemo-vagrant_quagga/README.md

 any feature in Cumulus Linux.
 It may not be necessary to use all links or all devices but they're present if needed by a particular demo.

-This framework of demos is built on a two-tier spine-leaf [CLOS network](https://en.wikipedia.org/wiki/Clos_network) with a dedicated out-of-band management network.
+This framework of demos is built on a two-tier spine-leaf [Clos network](https://en.wikipedia.org/wiki/Clos_network) with a dedicated out-of-band management network.
 The Reference Topology built in this repository is used for all Cumulus Networks documentation, demos, and course materials, so many demos will require you to build a topology using the code available in this repository.

-### What is Cumulus Vx?
+### What is Cumulus VX?
-This repository makes use of [Cumulus Vx](https://cumulusnetworks.com/cumulus-vx/) which is a virtual machine produced by Cumulus Networks to simulate the user experience of configuring a switch using the Cumulus Linux network operating system.
+This repository makes use of [Cumulus VX](https://cumulusnetworks.com/cumulus-vx/) which is a virtual machine produced by Cumulus Networks to simulate the user experience of configuring a switch using the Cumulus Linux network operating system.

 ### What is Vagrant?